 Regulatory Offenses Generally Incorporated.
-Section 1203 generally covers two offenses currently codified in regulatory titles.
-First, through its offenses of reckless and negligent injuring, Section 1203 covers 21 Del.
+Section 1023 generally covers two offenses currently codified in regulatory titles.
+First, Section 1023 covers 21 Del.
 C. § 4134 (operation of vehicles on approach of authorized emergency vehicles).
-The offense defined in § 4134 makes it a crime for a person to hit an emergency responder with his or her vehicle as a result of not following designated traffic rules.
-The grade of the offense, which is currently a Class F felony in all cases, will become more nuanced, depending on whether the resulting injury was serious and whether it was created recklessly or negligently.
+The offense defined in § 4134(b), (d) makes it a crime for a person to hit an emergency responder with his or her vehicle as a result of not following designated traffic rules.
+The grade of the offense, which is currently a Class F felony in all cases, will become more nuanced, depending on whether the resulting injury was serious.
+Note, that the regulatory part of § 4134(b) is retained in Title 21.

-Second, through reckless endangerment and injuring offenses, Sections 1203 and 1204 together cover 2 Del.
+Second, through reckless endangerment and injuring offenses, Sections 1023 and 1024 together cover 2 Del.
 C. § 309 (dangerous flying).
 The offense defined in § 309 essentially amounts to reckless endangerment and, accordingly, it can be incorporated into the Section dealing with all other reckless endangerment offenses.
-Note that, by incorporating § 309 into the proposed Section 1203, heavier punishments than those provided in § 309 may accompany a conviction for the offense.
-Under Sections 1203 and 1204, the level of punishment authorized will depend on the nature of the risk involved and whether injury is actually caused by the offender's reckless behavior.
+Note that, by incorporating § 309 into the proposed Section 1023, heavier punishments than those provided in § 309 may accompany a conviction for the offense.
+Under Sections 1023 and 1024, the level of punishment authorized will depend on the nature of the risk involved and whether injury is actually caused by the offender's reckless behavior.

-Comment on Section 1204.
+Comment on Section 1024.
 Reckless Endangerment

 Corresponding Current Provision(s): 7 Del.
 C. § 6309; 11 Del.
-C. §§ 603, 604, 613(a)(3), 1104, 1322; see also § 1107
+C. § 603, 604, 613(a)(3), 1322; see also § 1107

 Generally.
-Section 1204 defines and grades the offense of reckless endangerment.
-Section 1204(a) criminalizes creating a risk of bodily harm to another person, even if the harm does not result.
+Section 1024 defines and grades the offense of reckless endangerment.
+Section 1024(a) criminalizes creating a risk of bodily harm to another person, even if the harm does not result.

 Relation to current Delaware law.
-Section 1204(a) is substantially similar to the current offense definitions in 11 Del.
+Section 1024(a) is substantially similar to the current offense definitions in 11 Del.
 C. §§ 603(a)(1) and 604 (reckless endangerment).